Archive for the ‘Alaska’ Category

 Carl

-Polar bear (Ursus maritimus) on a barrier island of the coast of arctic Alaska.
-Please click the image above to view a larger version of this photo.
+One fat young polar bear cub, sitting back on his haunches, totally chilling.
+It’s great to see a happy polar bear.
+Please click on the image above to view a larger version of this photo.

 Hey Folks,